bfrezende/quiz_game/README.md

-## quiz_game
+## Quiz game

-This is a game that returns positive and negative answers.
-The game shows the player's score at the end.
+This game returns positive and negative answers and shows the player's score at the end.